Trump Props Up His Evangelical Support at March for Life

 “It is murder, it’s not God’s will,” Jenkins said, referring to abortion.
 “I believe the Bible is right and the whole nation needs to turn back to what God says is right.”

-“To uphold our founding documents, we have confirmed 187 federal judges who apply the Constitution as written,” Trump said, interrupted with a burst of loud cheers.
+“To uphold our founding documents, we have confirmed 187 federal judges who apply the Constitution as written,” Trump said to a burst of loud cheers.

 As Trump boasted about the number of judges he put on the bench, Howie fist-bumped one of his friends.